loicgeek/timely_x_flutter/docs/FEATURES.md

 # Features Overview

-This document provides a comprehensive overview of all features available in Flutter Resource Calendar.
+This document provides a comprehensive overview of all features available in TimelyX.

 ## Table of Contents